tatweer-research/privacy-mohnitor/instruction_finetuning/README.md

 ## PrivacyGLUE

-The instruction finetuning is based on the [PrivacyGLUE](https://github.com/infsys-lab/privacy-glue) dataset proposed by [Shankar et al.](https://www.mdpi.com/2076-3417/13/6/3701).
+The finetuning is based on the [PrivacyGLUE](https://github.com/infsys-lab/privacy-glue) dataset proposed by [Shankar et al.](https://www.mdpi.com/2076-3417/13/6/3701).

 ## Tasks